terryyin/rubygem_digger/notebook/Paper.md

 Static code analyzers generate the basic building blocks for the processed data.

 Before making any judgment regarding the usefulness of the metrics, I try to collect as many of them as possible.
-The efficiency will be check when later doing the simple statistics and machine learning.
+The efficiency will be checked later when doing simple statistics and machine learning.
 The conclusions can be found in the part On Static Code Analyzing.

-Three open source software tools are employed for the static code analyzing.
+Three open source software tools were employed for static code analysis:
-They are Lizard, RuboCop and Reek.
+Lizard, RuboCop and Reek.

-**Lizard** (Kluth, et al. 2016) is an open source static code analyzer mostly does cyclomatic complexity counting.
+**Lizard** (Kluth, et al. 2016) is an open source static code analyzer focusing primarily on cyclomatic complexity counting.
 It supports a large number of different programming languages including Ruby.
-It also has easy to use interface to extend its analyzing features.
-As I am the main author and owner of the lizard project, a new requirement can be added to lizard when needed without waiting.
+It also has an easy to use interface for extending its analyzing features.
+As I am the main author and owner of the lizard project, new requirements can be added when needed without waiting.

 **RuboCop** (Batsov, 2012) is a Ruby static code analyzer.
-It reports a large variety of potentially code problems but mostly focuses on coding styles.
-It's hard to prevent a static code analyzer focusing on coding styles to be opinionated.
+It reports a large variety of potential code problems, but mostly focuses on coding styles.
+It is hard to prevent a static code analyzer focusing on coding styles to be opinionated.
 RuboCop is so opinionated that it even has a `-a` option to automatically 'correct' some of the problems it discovers.
 My hope for RuboCop wasn't high when getting it involved.
 As mentioned above, I just wanted to get as much metrics as possible without judgment.
-But the result surprised me.
+But the results surprised me.

 **Reek** is a code smell detector for Ruby by Rößner (2008).
-Ruby is a dynamic-typed programming language (Paulson 2007).
-It is not as easy to get the meaning behind the code by a static analyzer as a static-typed language like Java.
-A side effect of this research is to evaluate the efficiency of Reek in discovering meaningful code smells.
+Ruby is a dynamically typed programming language (Paulson 2007).
+It is not as easy to get the meaning behind the code by a static analyzer compared to statically typed languages like Java.
+A side effect of this research was evaluation of the efficiency of Reek in discovering meaningful code smells.

 ### Distributed Computing